NewFind your real estate agent style: take the assessment

 Effective property-tax rate by school district

 Typical total rate (county plus median municipality plus school) as a share of market value, and the annual bill on a $450,000 home.
 Cheapest first.
+Districts based in a neighboring county appear with their Northampton County rate.
 Rates vary by municipality within a district, so open a district for its full range.

 School districtSchool rateTotal rate~Tax / $450,000